-Is there a list of registered stockholders entitled to vote at the 2023 Annual Meeting?
+Is there a list of registered stockholders entitled to vote at the 2024 Annual Meeting?

-A list of stockholders entitled to vote at the meeting will be available for examination by any stockholder for any purpose germane to the 2023 Annual Meeting for a period of 10 days prior to the 2023 Annual Meeting at our principal executive offices at 825 Industrial Road, Suite 500, San Carlos, California 94070 and electronically during the meeting at www.proxydocs.com/ALLK.
+A list of stockholders entitled to vote at the meeting will be available for examination by any stockholder for any purpose germane to the 2024 Annual Meeting for a period of 10 days ending on the day before the date of the 2024 Annual Meeting during our ordinary business hours at our principal executive offices at 825 Industrial Road, Suite 500, San Carlos, California 94070.